Kevin Strawter - HOME FOR HEROES

 108

 Foreword Hi there!
 It’s nice to meet you.
 If you’ve received this book, it’s probably because you’re thinking about buying a home.
 And if you’re like most home buyers, you may be nervous about the entire process.
 But that’s why I’m here!
-My job is to make your job as a buyer as easy and seamless as possible.
-Throughout my years of experience in the real estate industry, I’ve amassed insider knowledge to help home buyers get great deals on their home purchases.
+My job is to make your job as a veteran & buyer as easy and seamless as possible.
+Throughout my years of experience in the real estate industry, I’ve amassed veteran's insider knowledge to help home buyers get great deals on their home purchases.
 And now, you’ve got all of that information at your fingertips.

 In this book, you’ll find:

-• An overview of the buying process • How to determine your wants vs. needs in your next home • Information on securing a home loan • Common mistakes to avoid • A negotiation guide to save money on your purchase • And much, much more Sure, you can try to employ these strategies yourself, but you should know that it costs you absolutely nothing to hire me to help you find your next home.
+• An overview of the veteran buying process • How to determine your wants vs. needs in your next home • Information on securing a home loan • Common mistakes to avoid • A negotiation guide to save money on your purchase • And much, much more Sure, you can try to employ these strategies yourself, but you should know that it costs you absolutely nothing to hire me to help you find your next home.
 Yes, buying a home can be stressful, but with this book (and my help!), we can make the process as seamless as possible.

 v